System Design Space

 The conversation with Kelsey Hightower matters because it pulls platform engineering out of slogan territory and back into mature decisions about boundaries and responsibility.

-The chapter shows how platform engineering, Kubernetes maturity, API contracts, AI guardrails, and soft skills work together in environments where teams need stable interfaces and ways of working more than they need yet another tool.
+The chapter shows how Kubernetes maturity, API contracts, AI guardrails, and team skills work together where teams need stable interfaces and ways of working more than another tool.

-In engineering discussions, it helps you unpack where a platform genuinely speeds delivery, where Kubernetes stops being the goal, and why maturity so often depends more on agreements than on products.
+In engineering discussions, it helps you unpack where a platform genuinely speeds delivery, where Kubernetes stops being the goal, and why maturity so often depends on agreements rather than products.

 Practical value of this chapter